ose-support-ros/omronsentech_camera/README.md

 This package provides generic access to the camera's *GenICam GenApi nodes* and functions through SentechSDK's transport layer module.
 Note that *GenICam GenApi node* is a different thing from the term *node* in ROS.
 Each GenICam GenApi node corresponds to the camera device's feature or register that can be accessed through a generic interface.
 The detail of the GenICam GenApi can be found in the [GenICam GenApi documentation].

 ## 2. Installation
-This package has been tested on ROS-Kinetic running under Ubuntu 16.04 64bit.
+This package has been tested on ROS-Kinetic (Ubuntu 16.04 64bit) and ROS-Melodic (Ubuntu 18.04 64bit).
 Since this package basically wraps SentechSDK's transport layer module, SentechSDK must be installed prior to the installation of this package.
 The SentechSDK (USB3Vision and GigEVision) can be downloaded from the following URL: https://sentech.co.jp/products/USB/software.html.